mskcc/no-meeting/README.md

 ## weekly-update

-To install, put these scripts
+To install, put these in your `$HOME/src/weekly-update`:
 - `subscribers.txt` lists all the folks that will receive reminders to send updates
 - `request_updates.py` sends email reminders to that list of folks updates
 - `parse_update.py` parses emails piped into it by procmail, and appends them to a weekly text file
 - `send_updates.py` sends the weekly text file to a mailing list or the same subscribers

-The following files are set up at the `cbio.mskcc.org` SMTP server for user `kandoth`.
+The following files are set up at the `cbio.mskcc.org` SMTP server.
+Just replace `kandoth` with your username.

 ### ~/.forward
 ```